slmnv5/pepelats/doc/install.md

 - --debug -- more verbose logging
 - --keep_screen -- keep logging output on screen to see errors

-log.txt -- is the log file that keeps about 1000 latest lines of all session session.
+log.txt -- is the log file that keeps about 1000 latest lines of all session.